aaronpriven/actium/doc/Perl_installation.md

 these are due to changes at apache.org and not real problems with the module.
 I force installed this (cpanm -f LWP::Protocol::https)

+## notes as of May 1, 2017

+* LWP::Protocol::https

+Now works as long as one installs a homebrew version of openssl first, and follows the instructions regarding adding items to environment variables (including PATH).

 ## COPYRIGHT & LICENSE